yifeiwang15/yifeiwang15.github.io/content/event/example/index.md

   country: United States

 summary: 'In Session 14: Application of Informatics in Health Equity - "All the Things You Are" at AMIA.'
-abstract: 'We presented our work: Fairness Evaluation of Machine Learning Models Using Propensity Score Matching: Assessing Racial Bias in Mortality Prediction for Chronic Diseases'
+abstract: 'We presented our work titled "Fairness Evaluation of Machine Learning Models Using Propensity Score Matching: Assessing Racial Bias in Mortality Prediction for Chronic Diseases."
+I’d like to thank my co-authors for their contributions, with special appreciation to Dr. Li Zhou and Dr. Liqin Wang for their mentorship and valuable insights.
+This was a 15-minute symposium talk, and the full paper is published in JBI.'

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.